-Nonetheless, albeit providing crucial information about the allophones' phonological environment, none of these sources deal with the actual realization of reš.
-An anonymous source from the Cairo Geniza, dated to the tenth century, states that "[reš's allophone] is pronounced with a turning of the tongue", which would suggest a retroflex place of articulation (Allony 1969; Khan 2013b).
-This interpretation is contested by Eldar (1984) and Dotan (2017), maintaining that the Arabic term, taqallub, is better translated to "change" - therefore, the Geniza's fragment only affirms that the allophone is realized with some "change of the tongue", without giving precise information about it.
+is contested by Eldar (1984) and Dotan (2017), maintaining that the Arabic term (taqallub) is better translated to "change" - therefore, the Geniza's fragment only affirms that the allophone is realized with some "change of the tongue", without giving precise information about it.

-A more substantial source regarding the phonetic value of reš is Saadya Gaon's commentary on Sefer Yeşira, written in 931 CE.
-There, Saadya records that "As for the double nature of the reš, the Tiberians have it in their reading of the Bible, whereas the Iraqis have it in their speech but not in their reading of the Bible.
-They call one type reš makrūx and the other gajr [= 'not'] makrūx.
-As for the customs of the Iraqis in this matter, we have examined them but have found no principle uniting them".
-He then continues to explain the phonological environment conditioning the two allophones, which is similar to the one already described, although not identical: Revell (1981) ascribes the difference to Saadya's misinterpretation of the Geniza's fragment.
-In contrast, Dotan (2017) attributes it to the fact that Saadya did not distinguish between šewa naḥ (designating a zero-vowel) and šewa na' (designating the reduced vowel [ə]), which were marked with the same diacritical mark (therefore, Dotan thinks that Saadya treated reš's allophony as a textual phenomenon, not necessarily reflected in speech).
-The importance of Saadya's comment lies in the introduction of the terms makrūx and gajr makrūx, which should illustrate the nature of the two allophones.
+A more substantial source regarding the phonetic value of resh is Saadya Gaon's commentary on Sefer Yesira, written in 931 CE.
+There, Saadya records that "As for the double nature of the resh, the Tiberians have it in their reading of the Bible, whereas the Iraqis have it in their speech but not in their reading of the Bible.
+They call one type resh makruix and the other yajr makruix ("not makruix").
+As for the customs of the Iraqis in this matter, we have examined them but have found no principle uniting them".30 He then continues to explain the phonological environment conditioning the two allophones, which is similar to the one already described, although not identical: Revell (1981) ascribes the difference to Saadya's misinterpretation of the Geniza's fragment, while Dotan (2017) attributes it to the fact that Saadya did not distinguish between shewa nah (designating a zero-vowel) and shewa na^f (designating the reduced vowel ∂), which were marked with the same diacritical mark (therefore, Dotan (2017) is of the opinion that Saadya treated resh's allophony as a textual phenomenon, not necessarily reflected in speech).
+The importance of this comment of Saadya lies in the introduction of the terms makru: and yajr makrux (whose interpretation is contested and further discussed below), which should illustrate the nature of the two allophones.

-Finally, the last major source dealing with the pronunciation of reš is Hidāyat al-Qāri ("Guide to the reader"), written in the first half of the 11th century by the Karaite grammarian 'Abū al-Faraj Hārūn (Eldar 1984; Khan 2020).
-This source is very detailed and clearly states the place of articulation of reš: "g, j, k, r, q are articulated at the middle of the tongue with the breadth of it".
-Reš is grouped with other velar/uvular consonants and is described as being articulated with "the breadth" of the "middle of the tongue", clearly identifying it as a back consonant.
-Moreover, Hidāyat al-Qāri elaborates that one of reš's variants is articulated as
+Finally, the last major source dealing with the pronunciation of resh is Hidāyat al-Qāri' ("Guide to the reader"), written in the first half of the 11th century by the Karaite grammarian 'Abū al-Faraj Hārūn (Eldar 1984; Khan 2020).
+This source is very detailed, and states clearly the place of articulation of resh: "g, j, k, r, q are articulated at the middle of the tongue with the breadth of it".31 Resh is grouped together with other velar/uvular consonants, and is described as being articulated with "the breadth" of the "middle of the tongue", clearly identifying it as a back consonant.
+Moreover, Hidāyat al-Qāri' elaborates that one of resh's variants is articulated as "a stage between two stages", which would make it longer than a singleton, but not as long as a geminated consonant (Khan 1995).
+Regarding the phonological environments affecting resh, this text expands them greatly, assuming that resh is affected by alveolar consonants l, n influence resh's pronunciation either when they precede or follow it: